 - Emotional stress

-Those individuals with food addictions may use food as a way to feel good and relieve stress.
+Those individuals with food addictions may use food as a way to feel good and relieve stress, this is often known as stress or emotional eating.
 For example, after a job accomplishment, you may celebrate with a big steak dinner.
-However, after a bad day at work, you may also treat yourself to a big steak dinner in order to ‘cheer up’ or because you deserve it.
-Just as with alcohol or other drugs, you then become dependent on this to feel better.
-This dependency can lead to addiction.
+However, after a bad day at work, you may also turn to emotional eating by treating yourself to a big steak dinner in order to ‘cheer up’ or because you deserve it.
+Just as with alcohol or other addictive substances, you then become dependent on this to feel better.
+This dependency can lead to constant emotional eating and, eventually, addiction.

 - Chemicals in the brain

-Certain foods have been shown to stimulate the same parts of the brain as alcohol and drugs.
-This is particularly true of high sugar and high-fat foods.
+Certain foods have been shown to stimulate the same parts of the brain as alcohol, drugs and other addictive substances.
+This is particularly true of unhealthy foods such as high sugar and high-fat foods.

 - Post-traumatic stress disorder